RishiGupta12/SerialPundit/drivers/tty2comKm/README.md

 ##Applications
 - Fully automate Junit testing and continuous integration
-- Custom protocols development and debugging
+- Serial communication protocols development, simulation and analysis
 - Serial port based application's scalability and performance testing
 - Can be used as a medium for inter/intra-process communication
 - Serial port communication sniffer or test sniffer application itself